News

 Q14.
 Can OET be used for immigration purposes?

 Q15.
-How many times can I take OET?
+How many times can I take the OET?

-There is no limit to how many times you can take the OET, though each attempt requires a new registration and payment.
+You can take the OET no more than once, though each attempt requires a new registration and payment.

 Q16.
 Where can I find OET preparation resources?